omkar834-droidk/linear-regression-fundamentals/README.md

-.

-📘 Linear Regression – Complete Professional Notes
+📘 Linear Regression – Complete Structured Notes
-🔹 1.
-What is Linear Regression?
+1️⃣ Introduction

-Linear Regression is a supervised machine learning algorithm used to predict continuous numerical values.
+Linear Regression is a supervised learning algorithm used to predict continuous numerical values.

-It models the relationship between independent variables (X) and dependent variable (Y) by fitting a straight line.
+It models the relationship between independent variables (X) and a dependent variable (Y) using a straight line.

-It assumes a linear relationship between input features and output.
+It assumes that there is a linear relationship between input features and output.

-Common use cases:
+Common examples:

 House price prediction

-Salary prediction
+Salary estimation

 Sales forecasting

-🔹 2.
-Mathematical Model
+2️⃣ Mathematical Model

-For single feature:
+Simple Linear Regression
 𝑦
 =
 𝑏